SamuelSiem/welcome/README.md

 # Welcome To My Personal Website

-# This is my first ever personal page.
-So, please bare with me with the improvements.
-# This simple web-page will be the place for me to showcase my portfolios.
+This simple web-page will be the place for me to showcase my portfolios.